theabsolutepsychopath/practice-bash-scripts/README.md

 - Add a selection list of "verifyable" packages.
 - Check obbs from server. (optional setting)
 - Download and fix obbs automatically if they are not found.
+- Implement into QLoader and move to C#.

 ### copier.sh **FINISHED**
 - ~~Proper GUI for directory selection.~~